Self-Creating Random Walks for Decentralized Learning under Pac-Man Attacks: Simulations

 Fig.~\ref{fig:Convergence} presents the convergence performance of RW-SGD using the proposed \cwl algorithm, compared with the \DeCa baseline.
 In each sub-figure, the $y$-axis represents the value of the global loss (log scale), while the $x$-axis denotes the number of time steps.
-Across different graph topologies: \begin{compactenum}[(i)] \item For the \cwl with a small creation threshold (e.g, $A=10$) and \DeCa (blue and orange curves), the loss curves consistently decrease over time and eventually approach zero, indicating effective convergence.
+Across different graph topologies\footnote{In the ring topology, we set the initial number of RWs to $z_0=1$ instead of $z_0=10$.
+This is because an RW is much less likely to hit the Pac-Man node in a ring topology than in complete, regular, and \ER graphs; using a smaller initial RW population makes the impact of the Pac-Man attack more visible.}: \begin{compactenum}[(i)] \item For the \cwl with a small creation threshold (e.g, $A=10$), the loss curve consistently decreases over time and eventually approach zero, indicating effective convergence.
 When $A=10$, extinction events under the \cwl algorithm occur only rarely, so with high probability the loss curve contains no flat segments.
-In this experiment, no extinction events happen.
-Notably, the two loss curves are nearly identical.
-This observation is expected, the distributed optimization~\eqref{eq:goal0} depends on the movement of active RWs, which is governed by the transition matrix $P$.
-As the two algorithms differ only in their RW creation mechanism but not in the movement of active RWs, their convergence behavior remains similar. \item For \cwl with a large creation threshold (e.g, $A=350$), the loss curve exhibits multiple horizontal segments (green curve).
+In this experiment, no extinction events happen. \item For \cwl with a large creation threshold (e.g, $A=350$), the loss curve exhibits multiple horizontal segments (green curve).
 During each flat segment, the RW population becomes extinct, and the learning process remains inactive.
-After a certain time period, once at least one node has waited for $A$ time slots since its last visit, new RWs are created and the learning process resumes. \item Proposition~\ref{pro:NumIter} implies that although the extinction events slow down convergence, the delay (the length of horizontal segments) grows at most linearly with $t$.
-This means that RW-SGD performs at least a linear number of updates with respect to $t$, and therefore will eventually converge given a sufficiently long time horizon. \end{compactenum}
+After a certain time period, once at least one node has waited for $A$ time slots since its last visit, new RWs are created and the learning process resumes. \item As shown in Fig.~\ref{fig:DeCa}, the robustness of the \DeCa algorithm depends strongly on the choice of the parameter $\epsilon$.
+The \DeCa algorithm can delay RW extinction but does not completely prevent it.
+In contrast, \textsc{CIL} avoids permanent extinction by creating new RWs when needed, at the cost of additional communication overhead.
+We observe that, when $\epsilon$ is not chosen properly, i.e., $\epsilon=3$, the RW population may eventually become extinct.
+In this case, no RW remains to carry out local updates, and the learning task fails to complete.
+It is worth noting that, based on the design of \DeCa \cite{selfdup, egger2024self}, it has a positive probability of RW extinction.
+Therefore, regardless of how carefully the hyperparameter $\epsilon$ is chosen, there always remains a nonzero risk that all RWs become extinct, thereby terminating the training process. \end{compactenum}